Biston

+In Greek mythology, Biston (/ˈbɪstən/ BIST-ən; Βίστων or Βιστών) was the ancestor of the Bistonians, a Thracian people.
+He is said to be the son of Ares and Callirrhoe.

+Genealogy

-In Greek mythology, Biston (/ˈbɪstən/ BIST-ən; Βίστων or Βιστών) was the son of Ares and Callirrhoe, daughter of river-god Nestus.
-His two brothers were Odomas and Edonus (eponyms of two Thracian tribes, the Odomanti and the Edoni).
-Alternately, he was called son of Paeon and grandson of Ares.
-In some accounts, he was the son of either the Muses Terpsichorus or Calliope.
+In the Ethnica by the 6th-century AD grammarian Stephanus of Byzantium, Biston is said to be the son of Ares and Callirrhoe, the daughter of Nestus, a river god.
+His two brothers are called Odomas and Edonus (eponyms of two Thracian tribes, the Odomanti and the Edoni).
+Alternately, Stephanus writes, he was considered the son of Paeon and a grandson of Ares.
+A scholiast on Apollonius of Rhodes, citing the Hellenistic writer Philostephanus, reports that Biston was the offspring of Cicon.
+According to the 12th-century AD lexicon Etymologicum Magnum, he was the son of Terpsichore, one of the Muses.

 Mythology

 Biston built the city of Bistonia on the shores of Lake Bistonis in Thrace.
 He also introduced the Thracian practice of tattooing both men and women with eye-like patterns as a magical fetish, in response to an oracle which guaranteed victory against the neighbouring Edonians tribe if so adorned.
 The Thracian Bistonians were famous for their warlike nature and cult of Ares whom they worshipped in the form of an upright standing sword.